 For more than 350 years, while creating the best fabrics, Vitale Barberis Canonico has been committed to respecting the environment and the people who live in it.
 This deep-rooted awareness gives birth to H.O.P.E., acronym of How to Optimise People and Environment.
-It is a range of sustainable fabrics, confirming the dedication of the Company to protecting humans and nature.
-A positive message which Vitale Barberis Canonico is sending out to help people believe in a better world, better to live in and more sustainable.
+It is a range of more sustainable fabrics, confirming the dedication of the Company to protecting humans and nature.
+A positive message which Vitale Barberis Canonico is sending out to help people believe in a world, better to live in.

 The H.O.P.E. fabrics are the result of long-term study and research.
 Research of fibres with unexpected natural colours, expressed in their purity, like the particular Moretta wool from a Spanish breed of sheep, which stands out for the dark colour of its fleece.
-Or such as the Red Eri silk with its unusual orange colour, a unique fibre, sustainable and cruelty free, as it is harvested only once the butterfly has left its chrysalis to find nourishment from nectar and to reproduce.
+Or such as the Red Eri silk with its unusual orange colour, a unique and cruelty free fibre, sustainable, as it is harvested only once the butterfly has left its cocoon to find nourishment from nectar and to reproduce.

 Alpacas are members of the camelid family and are raised on the highlands of the Andes, and have been appreciated since the times of the Incas for the quality and softness of the fibres they produce, as well as the wide range of natural colours.
 In nature, their coats, with long, thick hairs, move between hues of fawn, to grey and even to dark brown.